The Ultimate Maltese Clippers & Grooming Guide

 The Shampoo Mistake

 Skipping conditioner is common when bathing dogs, but is not recommended when it comes to the Maltese coat.
 Always condition after shampoo.
-Use a rinse-out formula like Bui-Groom Silk or a leave-in formula like Pet Head High Maintenance.
+Use a rinse-out formula like Bio-Groom Silk or a leave-in formula.
 Shampoo opens the cuticle in order to clean it.
 That leaves it more rough and lightly to tangle.
 Conditioner then closes the cuticle, smoothing it back down, making it less likely to tangle and knot, and easier to brush.
 Conditioner also helps reduce static during brushing, combing and clipping.

 Drying the Maltese coat